 Category: Sleep Tips

-Trying to sway an opinion when it comes to our parenting method is about as easy as getting a two year old to simultaneously eat their vegetables, use the potty and sleep through the night without an issue.
-While that is a dream scenario for any parent, it isn’t that far-fetched.
-(If they are done
+Trying to sway an opinion when it comes to our parenting method – in this case, attachment parenting – is about as easy as getting a two year old to simultaneously eat their vegetables, use the potty and sleep through the night without an issue.
+While that is a dream scenario for any parent, it

-There are mom’s who never raise their voice, or lose their temper, and they speak to their children in a calm, collective manner.
+There are mom’s who never raise their voice, or lose their temper, and they speak to their children in a calm, collective – the Cool C’s – manner.
 They encourage their children to “use their voices” and work with them to resolve the issue and the entire time, the mom remains calm.
-(I am already a little suspicious, and jealous,
+(I am already

 The little snort here and there.
 The sweet little nose whistle.
 The consolation of the snore reassuring us they are getting great sleep.
-Baby snores are so adorable, right?
+Infant snoring is so adorable, right?
 Wrong.
 Unfortunately, they are not so adorable.
 You are not alone in this, I used to think so, too, and I am a professional sleep authoritarian.

 Let’s face it: on the really tough days when my baby was taking horrible naps, I seriously questioned whether 4PM was an acceptable bedtime.
 I’m not ashamed to admit that sometimes I thought about it multiple times a week!
 So what’s the best time for bedtime?
 Should you be putting your baby down later to